GOLD*

 Second, it is a referral to the gold rush in the 19th century when many people migrated to other countries and continents in search of a better life.

-GOLD* is therefore a research initiative that focuses on the study of health, healthcare needs and limitations of older migrants.
+GOLD* is therefore an initiative that focuses on the study of health, healthcare needs and limitations of older migrants.
 This initiative has formed as a follow-up to the PSOAMLux event (see below).

 PSOAMLux event